 These awards are well-recognised and sought-after counselling qualifications, leading to membership of professional organisations and eventually to PACFA Registration.
 The first equips students from a range of disciplines and professional backgrounds with counselling skills and theoretical foundation, for use in their professional roles.
 The second trains students to become professional counsellors in a supportive learning environment with a focus on skills development and interactivity.
 The course covers a range of individual and group counselling models taught within research-informed, evidence-based and ethical frameworks.

 For more information, contact the program/course convener Bruce Munro.

-For information on requirements relating to registration of health professionals in Australia or recognition of prior qualification from an overseas institution please use go to the Physiotherapy and Counselling Federation of Australia website.
+For information on requirements relating to registration of health professionals in Australia or recognition of prior qualification from an overseas institution please use go to the Psychotherapy and Counselling Federation of Australia website.